fenago/data-science/lab_guides/Lab_8.md

 # range of xs
 x = np.linspace(-10, 10, 100)
 ```
-We then generate the approximate `X` probabilities for both
-normal distributions.

 Using `scipy.stats` is a good way to work with distributions,
 and its `pdf` method allows us to easily visualize the shape